Barolo Travel Guide Tourist Information

 Discover Wineries, Vineyards, Private Wine Tours, Truffle Hunting & What to do in Barolo.

 The village of Barolo (Bareu or Bareul in Piedmontese) is located in Langhe valley, protected by surrounding hills, almost entirely vineyard~cultivated.
-Its particular location might be the origin of the fame “Barolo“, from the Celtic “Bas reul” which means “low place”.
+Its particular location might be the origin of the famous “Barolo“, from the Celtic “Bas reul” which means “low place”.

 The small village has medieval origins and extends along the main road leading to the castle, that formerly belonged to the Falletti of Barolo’s family, now venue of the Wine Museum and of the Regional Wine of Barolo.